sonali091023/90DaysOfDevOps/2026/day-80/README.md

 ArgoCD natively supports Helm charts -- it renders templates and applies the result, tracking drift against the rendered output.

 **Document:** What are the advantages of ArgoCD syncing a Helm chart vs raw manifests?

+Stesp to follow:

+-->This task is mostly about understanding how Helm fits into a GitOps workflow with ArgoCD.
+You don't need to write code right now; you need to understand the flow and document the advantages.

 ---